kojiishi/unicode-auto-spacing/auto-spacing.md

     systems.
 Those characters having N will impact English text with Chinese characters.
   * Find a list of “code points that have less side effects” which both parties can reach consensus on.
-* A suggestion to use the Ideographic property is under discussion.
-The diff is now very small as the algorithm evolves.
-See also #1.

 [UAX#11 EAST ASIAN WIDTH]: https://unicode.org/reports/tr11/
 [UAX#29]: https://www.unicode.org/reports/tr29/